Banking in Spain

 N26 is an online European bank.
 There are no branches; all operations and transactions are implemented from the N26 app (therefore you need a smartphone to open and use an account).
 A NIE is a requirement to open an account with N26 in Spain.

-One particularly useful feature is that Wise is built into the N26 app.
-This allows you to make easy low-cost international transfers to 19 different countries.
+It’s the ease of use, flexibility and security that make N26 so attractive.
+It’s an online bank offering services in the digital age to make your banking and saving easy.
+One particularly useful feature is that Wise is built into the N26 app, allowing you to make easy low-cost international transfers to 19 different countries.

 Revolut

 Revolut opened in Spain in August 2023, so Spanish residents can now do their banking in Spain and get a Spanish IBAN with a Revolut account.
-Revolut says that your country of residence needs to be Spain, so I understand that to mean that you need to have a resident NIE in order to open an account.
+Revolut says that your country of residence needs to be Spain, so you need to have a resident NIE in order to open an account.
+If you have an NIE, this is the only account you will need, as you can even set up direct debits.
+There’s the added benefit of quick and easy international currency transfers and currency exchanges within the app, and any fees applied are very transparent.

 ING – Free Banking in Spain